Codecademy/docs/content/css/concepts/inheritance/inheritance.md

 ---
-Title: 'Inheritance'
+Title: "Inheritance"
-Description: 'Inheritance describes how certain styles are initialized or computed depending on the CSS property and whether a value was set.'
+Description: "Inheritance describes how certain styles are initialized or computed depending on the CSS property and whether a value was set."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Inheritance'
+  - "Inheritance"
-  - 'Style'
+  - "Style"
 CatalogContent:
-  - 'learn-css'
+  - "learn-css"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 CSS inheritance describes how certain styles are initialized or computed depending on the CSS property and whether a value was set.
 Some properties are inherited with an initial, default value.
 Other properties are non-inherited and set to the computed value of its containing element by default.